ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## Your workspace

-During the competition, you will use the new IronHacks workspace that supports a fully integrated data science workflow: You will have access to a **JupyterLab**, a key, and libraries to query and analyze data from **BigQuery**. **Please note: For this competition, you will only be using Python.**  Please check out the workspace by clicking on the workspace button in the right corner.
+During the competition, you will use the new IronHacks workspace that supports a fully integrated data science workflow: You will have access to a **JupyterLab** and libraries to query and analyze data from **BigQuery**. **Please note: For this competition, you will only be using Python.**  Please check out the workspace by clicking on the workspace button in the right corner.

 ## Accessing the data in BigQuery
 Our Tutorial #2, which will be available when registration at **[ironhacks.com/hacks/fall-2022/register](https://ironhacks.com/hacks/fall-2022/register)** opens, will tell you more about how to query the data.
-We will release new keys in batches so it might take up to a day until you have access to a key!

 ## Your submission